Fatty Liver Lifestyle Changes: This Is what You Need to Do

-There are many lifestyle changes that can help reduce the effects of fatty liver disease including diet changes, weight loss, limiting alcohol consumption, exercising, getting regular sleep, and adding supplements.
+There are many lifestyle changes that can help you reverse fatty liver disease including diet changes, weight loss, eliminating alcohol consumption, exercising, getting regular sleep, and adding supplements.

 What Lifestyle Changes Will Reduce Fatty Liver?